 Do you have a unique way of doing lectures?

 - I start my lectures by sizing up the class.
 There are no weak students in my class.
 There are 2 groups only.
-First group, has students who like the subject.
+The first group has students who like the subject.
 The second group of students are the ones who don’t like the subject.
 It’s simple as that.
 Once I size it up, it is my duty to convert group 1 students from liking the subject to loving the subject and convert group 2 students from disliking the subject to liking it.

 - Then I try to learn the different personality types in the class.
 For me, each student is a winner.
 By grouping students into personality types, I can easily help them win.
 Then I change my tone of voice, my body language, the way I lecture in order to help each personality type.